AdGem/Android-Example/README.md

     };
 ```

-Once video is in ready state (as signaled by a callback), it can be played either via ```adGem.showStandardVideoAd()``` or ```adGem.showRewardedVideoAd()``` respectively.
+Once a video is in ready state (as signaled by a callback), it can be played either via ```adGem.showStandardVideoAd()``` or ```adGem.showRewardedVideoAd()``` respectively.
 Video readiness flags are also available via: ```adGem.isStandardVideoAdReady()``` and ```adGem.isRewardedVideoAdReady()``` fields.

-Note that once standard or rewarded video started playing, AdGem will immediately initiate downloading a next one.
+Note that once standard or rewarded video starts playing, AdGem will immediately initiate downloading the next video.
 It is important to monitor changes in a video state since it will transition through multiple states before becoming "ready".

 ### Offer Wall:
-AdGem will download and prepare offer wall if it is configured in adgem configuration XML:
+AdGem will download and prepare offer wall if it is configured in AdGem configuration XML:
 ```xml
 <adgem-configuration ...
 		     offerWallEnabled="true|false"
 		     ... />
 ```

-Once AdGem has Offer Wall ready, it will notify subcriber via the ```AdGemCallback```:
+Once AdGem has an Offer Wall ready, it will notify subcriber via the ```AdGemCallback```:
 ```java
     AdGemCallback callback = new AdGemCallback() {
             @Override